timmcginley/41936/Assignments/A.md

 ## A1 Physical Building Model
-For this course we ask you in Stage A to make a model in your teams.
-In the model we will provide some new modelling material but encourage you to reuse the material used in the previous years.
+Make a model of the existing building document it with photos and then adpat it into a proposed building working in your team.
+We will provide limited new modelling material and encourage you to reuse the material used in the previous years.

 The model should be: